scottsf/daily-plan-for-after-bootcamp/interview-topics/javascript/README.md

   ```

-  ## Generator function
+  ## Generator functions
-  Generator functions returns generator object.
+  Generator functions return generator object.
 It can be exited and re-entered later.
 Their context will be saved.
-It is powerful tool, especially combined with promises.
+It is a powerful tool, especially combined with promises.
 It eliminates callback hell.
   Super useful for asynchronous programming.
 Which async built on top of it.
-It doesn’t execute body immediately.
+It doesn’t execute the body immediately.
 The generator functions body executed until the first *yield* expression.
-It delegates to an another function.
+It delegates to another function.
-  Depends on the next() method returns an object with a value (containing the yielded value) and done property contain (true, false)
+  Depends on the next() method returns an object with a value (containing the yielded value) and done property contains (true, false)
-  Calling next() method with argument will resume the generator function execution replacing the yield expression where execution was paused wit the argument from next()
+  Calling next() method with the argument will resume the generator function execution replacing the yield expression where execution was paused with the argument from next() method.

   source: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*